 One of my favorite green office tips?
 Reduce the pile of junk mail that arrives on your doorstep!
 Visit the Direct Marketing Association or Catalog Choice where you can register for free and then opt out of receiving certain mailings.

 Don’t make this mistake at the post office

 If you toss your paper trash into a receptacle at your United States Post Office, it might be going straight to the landfill.
 Not all post offices recycle their paper waste due to privacy issues (mine does not).
 Ask; if yours doesn’t, bring the junk mail home with you and add it to your recycle bin.

 Be smart about your copy paper

-While not every office supply place will carry it, recycled copy paper is a winner.
-You can order it online if it’s not available to you locally.
+While not every office supply place will carry it, recycled copy paper is a winner for a green office space.
+Tip: You can order it online if it’s not available to you locally.
 You’ll just need to plan ahead a bit.